 : a usually large shrimp; also : large shrimp prepared with a garlic-flavored sauce

-Origin of SCAMPI
+Origin and Etymology of scampi

 Italian, plural of scampo, a European lobster

-Seen & Heard
+Seen and Heard

 What made you want to look up scampi?
 Please tell us where you read or heard it (including the quote, if possible).